 Music training for practitioners

-🎵 Musical story telling - learn how to add another layer to story time incorporating social cohesion, development of prosocial skills, and providing a bonus bit of musical learning
+🎵 Musical story telling - Add a musical dimension to story time to support social connection, prosocial skills, communication, and foundational musical learning.

 Formal and informal learning are both vital in the overall development of musical skills.
-Get in touch if you would like an early years music specialist (full QTS) to come and deliver a slightly more formal music session each week.
-Based on principles embedded in the psychology of early development, and the pedagogical aspects of Kodaly and Dalcroze, your little ones will be off to a great musical start by taking part in regular sessions.
+Get in touch if you would like an early years music specialist (full QTS) to come and deliver a music session each week.
+Asta#Plays pedagogy combines the psychology of early development with the play based and exploratory elements of Dalcroze and Kodaly.
+Children who have regular music sessions have been found to have improved phonological awareness, executive functioning, and pro-social skills.

-🎵 Vocal experimentation and control, including sound production and singing - leading to refined pitching ability and enhanced speech and language ability
+🎵 Vocal experimentation and control - leading to refined pitching ability and enhanced speech and language ability

 🎵 Exposure to a variety of live instruments and sounds - focused listening or even general exposure develops understanding of the world and curiosity